DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 - Get the [gcp-values.yaml](./gcp-values.yaml) file and replace the following keys:

-  - `registrysecret`: the name of the secret containing the IBM Entitled Registry key
-  - `odmdbsecret`: the name of the secret containing the database user and password
   - `<DB_ENDPOINT>`: the database IP

-  - `<DATABASE_NAME>`: the database name (default is postgres)
+> [!NOTE]

-  > NOTE: You can configure the driversUrl parameter to point to the appropriate version of the Google Cloud SQL PostgreSQL driver.
+> You can configure the driversUrl parameter to point to the appropriate version of the Google Cloud SQL PostgreSQL driver.
 For more information, refer to the [Cloud SQL Connector for Java](https://github.com/GoogleCloudPlatform/cloud-sql-jdbc-socket-factory#cloud-sql-connector-for-java) documentation.

 - Install the chart from IBM's public Helm charts repository:

-    ```
+    ```shell
-    helm install <release> ibm-helm/ibm-odm-prod --version 23.2.0 -f gcp-values.yaml
+    helm install <release> ibm-helm/ibm-odm-prod -f gcp-values.yaml
     ```

   > NOTE: You might prefer to access ODM components through the NGINX Ingress controller instead of using the IP addresses.
 If so, please follow [these instructions](README_NGINX.md).